Overview of the service of patient summary

 - If the patient has surgical procedures listed according to NCSP classificators in the health information system, the info will be displayed to a doctor abroad in Estonian, in the section of the source data of health information, in a PDF-format.

-- All diseases coded according to RHK-10 together with case definitions and diagnosis, and the beginning and end date, will be displayed to a doctor abroad in a coded and translated manner.
+- All diseases coded according to ICD-10 together with case definitions and diagnosis, and the beginning and end date, will be displayed to a doctor abroad in a coded and translated manner.

-- Diagnoses on referrals and diagnoses the statistical type of which is preliminary, will not be displayed in the anamnesis of diseases section.
+- Diagnoses on referrals and diagnoses, which are documented as preliminary, will not be displayed in the anamnesis of diseases section.

 - The data of patients’ immunisations in the health information system (name of vaccine, date of immunisation and registration number of dose) will be displayed to a doctor abroad in a coded and translated manner.